||TYPES OF EMPLOYERS

 resources available for those in need.

-- Gain practical experience through
+- Gain practical experience with summer jobs, internships,

 - Learn to work well with diverse clientele, e.g., homeless, refugees, immigrants.